-Antimicrobial mouthrinses are practically a halitosis cure
+Antimicrobial mouthrinses are practically a halitosis life saver

 Posted: September 2, 2011

 A meta-study published in the Journal of Evidence-Based Medicine is a case in point.
-Its authors, who hail from the Bahrain Branch of the UK Cochrane Center, said that, of the the many clinical findings they combed through, most point to antimicrobial mouthrinses as the most effective halitosis cure.
+Its authors, who hail from the Bahrain Branch of the UK Cochrane Center, said that, of the the many clinical findings they combed through, most point to antimicrobial mouthrinses as the most effective halitosis treatment.

 Why is this so?
 Researchers pointed to the primacy of bacteria as the origin of bad breath.

 "Although there are several factors which can contribute to halitosis, the most common is the accumulation of food debris and bacteria, specifically in the rear furrows of the tongue.
 Bacteria utilize the food residue and generate volatile sulfur compounds, which are the primary source of this offending odor," the team noted.